 - Insert the dipstick back in.
 If the dipstick gets stuck on the way in, turn it around.
 The pipe it fits into is curved, and the dipstick bends naturally in the direction of the curve.

 - Pull the dipstick out again and look at the film of oil on the end of the dipstick.
 Note how high the oil film reaches on the dipstick and the condition of the oil.
 Add or change the oil as needed.
-If you need to add oil, find the screw-off cap on top of the largest part of the engine.
+If you need to add oil, find the screw-off cap on top of the of the engine.
 Unscrew that cap and add oil as needed.

 - Put the dipstick back into the pipe.
 You’re done!